Nandtel/gear-service/README.md

 - Jasmine framework for testing code
 - Protractor E2E-test framework
 - Karma unit-test runner
-- other client-side dependencies you can see in bower.json for bower and package.json for npm in root of project
+- other client-side dependencies you can see in bower.json for bower and [package.json](package.json)

 ## Demo
 Сonvenient demo at Heroku: https://gearservice.herokuapp.com <br />